 Losing a spouse is a devastating event.
-For the surviving spouses of veterans and military members, VA home loan programs can help ease some of the burden of getting life back on track.
-The Veterans Administration offers purchase, cash-out refinance and interest rate reduction refinance loans (IRRRL) that can make purchasing or refinancing a home easier and more affordable.
+For the surviving spouses of veterans and military members, VA home loan programs can help ease the burden of getting life back on track.
+The Department of Veterans Affairs backs purchase, cash-out refinance, and interest rate reduction refinance loans (IRRRL) that can make purchasing or refinancing a home more affordable.

-- Surviving spouses of certain disabled veterans, whose disability may not have been the cause of death
+- The veteran had been totally disabled and then died, but their disability may not have been the cause of death (in certain situations)

-What are some of the benefits of a VA loan for surviving spouses?
+What are VA loan benefits for surviving spouses?

-- Up to 100% refinancing of appraised value
+- Up to 100% refinancing of a home's appraised value

 - No monthly mortgage insurance premiums